hamelsmu/CreateYourOwnJupyterServer/README.md

       the `-p` flag allows you to specify where you want to install Anaconda

 - Add Anaconda to your python path.
-Open your bashrc file, and add the following line to the end:
+Open your bashrc file, and add the following line to the end of the file:
 > export PATH=$HOME/anaconda3/bin:$PATH

 - Check that it was added correctly